My life has been enriched and I am so grateful for every courteous word and every gracious tip bestowed upon me by

 reasons and have been rewarded greatly.

 When I started bartending, people told me that I could not make a career out of this type of job.
-I naively asked why
+I naively asked why not.

 Working for tips is demeaning and detrimental to one's self-esteem.
 It is reprehensible the way people take advantage of